-INDEPENDENT LIMITED ASSURANCE REPORT To the Shareholders of Doha Bank (Q.P.S.C)
+INDEPENDENT LIMITED ASSURANCE REPORT

+TO THE SHAREHOLDERS OF DOHA BANK (Q.P.S.C)

-Report on Compliance with the Qatar Financial Markets Authority's Governance Code for Companies & Legal Entities Listed on the Main Market
+Report on Compliance with the Qatar Financial Markets Authority's Law and Regulations and Other Relevant Legislation including the Corporate Governance Code for Companies & Legal Entities Listed on the Main Market

-In accordance with Article 24 of the Governance Code for Companies Listed on the Main Market ("the Code") Issued by the Qatar Financial Markets Authority ("QFMA"), we were engaged by the Board of Directors of Doha Bank (Q.P.S.C.) ("the Bank") to carry out a limited assurance engagement over the Board of Director's assessment of compliance of the Bank with QFMA's law and relevant legislations including the Code as at 31 December 2019.
+In accordance with Article 24 of the Governance Code for Companies and Legal Entities Listed on the Main Market ("the Code") Issued by the Qatar Financial Markets Authority ("QFMA"), we were engaged by the Board of Directors of Doha Bank (Q.P.S.C.) ("the Bank") to carry out a limited assurance engagement over the Board of Directors' assessment of whether the Bank has a process in place to comply with QFMA's law and regulations and other relevant legislation and whether the Bank is in compliance with the requirements of the articles of the Code as at 31 December 2021.